-'Youth Involved/Produced' includes children sharing images that they, or another child, have created themselves and
+This is also known as sexting or youth produced sexual imagery.
+'Youth Involved/Produced' includes children sharing images that they, or another child, have created themselves.

-'imagery' covers both still photos and moving videos (and this is what is meant by reference to imagery throughout the policy), and
+'Imagery' covers both still photos and moving videos (and this is what is meant by reference to imagery throughout the policy).